-- More enticing search snippet/meta descriptions.
+- More enticing search snippets/meta descriptions.
 The information offered in the meta description has much to do with the number of clicks the page gets.
-Sure, you may be ranking on the first page, but if the snippet has little to draw a customer in, you may find a disparate number of views compared to the amount of actual clicks to the page.
+Sure, you may be ranking on the first page, but if the snippet has little to draw a customer in, you may find a disparate number of views compared to the number of actual clicks to the page.

 - Mid- and long-term matches.
 Think like a searcher.
 If you were using voice search to find your service or product, what variable phrases might you use?
 These exact phrases do not need to be used in the content or the URL structure directly.
 Instead, the content should naturally answer these questions.
-Afterall, Google is not looking through pages for a match to the question, it is look through them to find the answer.
+After all, Google is not looking through pages for a match to the question; it is looking through them to find the answer.

 The Take Away